olfontai/DAS_sensitivity/README.md

 # DAS_sensitivity
-Package for assessing DAS sensitivity to seismic waves, based on 3D sensitivity equations (dip and azimuth) in a ray-based approach.
+Jupyter Notebook to assess DAS sensitivity to seismic waves, based on 3D sensitivity equations (dip and azimuth) in a ray-based approach.
+Code used in paper :

 ## STEPS
 1) Create travel time grid for all sensor using Pykonal